 Republicans have tried to inoculate Romney against those attacks by painting Obama as Wall Street’s favorite candidate.
 The pro-Republican American Future Fund, a nonprofit group that doesn’t disclose its donors, spent $1.3 million on commercials criticizing Obama’s support of the bank bailout and the prevalence of White House aides with ties to the investment community, according to CMAG.

 The ad doesn’t name the administration individuals who have moved between the financial community and the White House.
-They include Chief of Staff Jack Lew, who formerly worked at Citigroup Inc. (C), and Gene Sperling, director of the National Economic Council, who was a consultant at Goldman Sachs Group Inc. (GS)
+They include Chief of Staff Jack Lew, who formerly worked at Citigroup Inc. (C:US), and Gene Sperling, director of the National Economic Council, who was a consultant at Goldman Sachs Group Inc. (GS:US)

 “Obama won’t admit to supporting Wall Street but Wall Street sure supports President Obama,” the ad says.